krish5512/nodeJS/notes-app/README.md

 # To add a note , you need to pass the note title and body using command line.
 # example :  node app.js add --title="Your title" --body="Your body"

+# To remove a note , you need to pass the note title using command line.
+# example :  node .\app.js remove --title="krish1"